goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

     - This approach is more common for smaller applications because deployment is easier as well because there is only one server that we have worry about.
     - From now, when we visit our node server, we expect the node server to somehow reach over to webpack and serve up our application bundle both in a development environment and production environment.

-29. Node and Webpack Integration (using express)
+29. Node and Webpack Integration (by using ExpressJS)

 - Integrating webpack with node is going to be a little bit different depending on whether or not we are on our local development machine or our application has been deployed to some outside service provider.
 In other words, a node server will be behaving differently depending on its environment.
   - How node is going to behave when we are running on our local machine?